 Finally, the kids have fun.
 They hypothesize, investigate, test, and troubleshoot on day one.
 They get to experience science.
 At the end of the activity I ask two questions.

 “How many of you built the best boat you could have today?”

 “After watching your classmates, and observing the best parts of their designs, how many of you could build a better boat now?”

 We will learn from each other in this class, we won’t always get the best answer the first time, but that’s okay, we get to come back and improve on our work later.
 You know, like scientists.

 This activity was adapted with the help of Ryan Bruick at Noblesville High School in Noblesville, IN.
 We built on an activity shared at a modeling workshop led by Dr. Levi Torrison.

-Find a google presentation with an outline of the activity and a list of materials with associated costs we have found to be useful here: Build a Boat
+You will find a Google Slide presentation with an outline of the activity and a list of materials with associated costs we have found to be useful here:

 Also read Erica's post, Teaching Kids to Fail.

 See a follow up blog post, Build a Boat Collaboration, written by Kristin Gregory pertaining to teacher collaboration through Twitter.